Brigghin/Todo-List-Website/README.md

-Simple todo list project using vanilla CSS and JS
+Simple todo list project using CSS, HTML, and vanilla JS